-To determine a threshold for phasic event detection using the polygraphic recording of the EOG, we observed the sleeping platypus continuously for a period of 2 hours.
-Using the marker channel, we labeled phasic bill movements on the polygraph record (Fig 2).
+To determine a threshold for phasic event detection using the polygraphic recording of the EOG, we observed the sleeping platypus continuously for a period of 2 h.
+Using the marker channel, we labeled phasic bill movements on the polygraph record (Fig. 2).
 We then determined the median amplitude of the EOG signal accompanying each observed bill movement.
 We used this median amplitude as the criterion for phasic event scoring.
-We then examined each I minute epoch for the presence or absence of phasic events.
+We then examined each 1-min epoch for the presence or absence of phasic events.

-We found that the median amplitude of the deflection recorded on the EOG channel during visually observed head and bill movements was 40 m V. Therefore, we scored as REM sleep any 60 sec epoch with muscle atonia and one or more EOG potentials > 40 m V. This scoring criterion follows the conventions used in young animals, in which EEG is not a useful discriminator between REM and nonREM sleep (Jouvet-Mounier et al., 1970; Harper et al., 1981).
-We note that by our scoring rule, half of the visually observable visually phasic events (those below the median) would not be scored.
-In order to further assess the effect of scoring rules on sleep epoch duration we also re-scored the data using 3 phasic events/1 min epoch as a criterion for REM sleep.
-One minute sleep epochs with one or two phasic events were scored as QS-M or QS-H when using this scoring criterion.
+We found that the median amplitude of the deflection recorded on the EOG channel during visually observed head and bill movements was 40 μV.
+Therefore, we scored as REM sleep any 60-s epoch with muscle atonia and one or more EOG potentials $> 40 \,\mu\text{V}$ .
+This scoring criterion follows the conventions used in young animals, in which EEG is not a useful discriminator between REM and non-REM sleep.
+21,25 We note that, by our scoring rule, half of the visually observable visually phasic events (those below the median) would not be scored.
+In order to further assess the effect of scoring rules on sleep epoch duration, we also rescored the data using three phasic events/1-min epoch as a criterion for REM sleep.
+One-minute sleep epochs with one or two phasic events were scored as QS-M or QS-H when using this scoring criterion.

-REM sleep was always accompanied by an EEG that was of moderate (REM-M) or high amplitude (REM-H), with consistently more power in all of the frequency bands assessed than that during waking states.
-EEG amplitude in REM-M was always equal to or greater than that in QS-M. REM periods in the 48 h sample that we quantified had an average of 13 EOG events/minute exceeding 25 m V. REM-M occupied 50.6% of sleep time using the one phasic event criterion (Table 1) and 40.8% of sleep time using the three phasic events criterion and typically followed QS-M or W.
+REM sleep was always accompanied by an EEG that was of moderate (REM-M) or high amplitude

-REM-H was scored if the criteria for REM-M were met and there were three or more EEG slow waves exceeding 80m V in each 1 min epoch.
-REM-H periods typically followed REM-M periods and occupied 5.7% of sleep time, using the one phasic event criterion and 4.0% of sleep time using the three phasic event criterion.
-Figure 3 shows the state transition probabilities in the 48 h recording block.
-The most common sleep-wake progression was Wake® QS-M® REM-M® Wake.
+(REM-H), with consistently more power in all of the frequency bands assessed than that during waking states.
+EEG amplitude in REM-M was always equal to or greater than that in QS-M. REM periods in the 48-h sample that we quantified had an average of 13 EOG events/min exceeding 25 μV.
+REM-M occupied 50.6% of sleep time using the one phasic event criterion (Table 1) and 40.8% of sleep time using the three phasic events criterion, and typically followed QS-M or Wake.
+REM-H was scored if the criteria for REM-M were met and there were three or more EEG slow waves exceeding 80 μV in each 1min epoch.
+REM-H periods typically followed REM-M periods and occupied 5.7% of sleep time using the one phasic event criterion and 4.0% of sleep time using the three phasic event criterion.
+Figure 3 shows the state transition probabilities in the 48-h recording block.
+The most common sleep wake progression was Wake $\rightarrow$ QS-M $\rightarrow$ REM- $M \rightarrow Wake$ .
 However, in contrast to adult placental and marsupial mammals, REM sleep could begin from waking at sleep onset.
-Figure 4 is a hypnogram showing the sequence and duration of states over a continuous 24 hour period.
-In figure 5, the length of the REM sleep cycle is plotted.
-Periodicity was calculated by measuring the time from REM sleep onset to the onset of the subsequent REM sleep period excluding intervening waking periods (Zepelin, 1994).
-A new REM sleep period was scored if more than 3 minutes had elapsed since the prior REM sleep epoch.
+Figure 4 is a hypnogram showing the sequence and duration of states over a continuous 24-h period.
+In Fig. 5, the length of the REM sleep cycle is plotted.
+Periodicity was calculated by measuring the time from REM sleep onset to the onset of the subsequent REM sleep period, excluding intervening waking periods.
+A new REM sleep period was scored if more than 3 min had elapsed since the prior REM sleep epoch.

 QS-M occupied 33.8-47% of sleep time.
-Epochs with no phasic events and high voltage EEG, defined as three or more slow waves exceeding 80m V in each 1 min epoch, were designated QS-H. QS-H periods followed some periods of QS-M, and occupied 9.9-12.2% of sleep time (Table 1,2).
+Epochs with no phasic events and high-voltage EEG, defined as three or more slow waves exceeding 80 $\mu$ V in each 1-min epoch, were designated QS-H. QS-H periods followed some periods of QS-M, and occupied 9.9-12.2% of sleep time (Tables 1, 2).